Chris Montez: 1966 comeback

 Montez returned to the recording studio in 1965, this time at A&M Records.
-Montez was searching for the same rock and roll formula that would replicate the success of "Let's Dance".
-During a recording session, A&M co-founder Herb Alpert (who co-produced Montez's first A&M album) suggested that Montez try a different approach: a middle of the road, soft ballad sound.
+He was searching for the same rock and roll formula that would replicate the success of "Let's Dance".
+During a recording session, A&M co-founder Herb Alpert, who co-produced Montez's first A&M album, suggested that Montez try a different approach: a middle of the road, soft ballad sound.
 Though reluctant at first, Montez agreed to go along with his mentor's suggestion.

 "Call Me" (a Tony Hatch composition first recorded by Petula Clark) was the first single released from his 1966 A&M album, The More I See You.
-The title single from the album, sung in a soft, very high tenor range and played on primarily adult-formatted radio stations, confused some disc jockeys, who were unfamiliar with Montez's past work.
-The track became popular and has been used many times in movies, notably Frantic, starring Harrison Ford.
+The title single from the album, sung in a soft, very high tenor range and played on primarily adult-formatted radio stations, confused some disc jockeys who were unfamiliar with Montez's past work.
+The track became popular and has been used many times in movies, notably Frantic starring Harrison Ford.

 Released in November 1965, "Call Me" entered the Easy Listening Top 40 in Billboard that December, entering the Billboard Hot 100 in January 1966; that March "Call Me" peaked on the Easy Listening chart at No. 2 and on the Hot 100 at No. 22.

 The More I See You album yielded two additional Top 40 singles for Montez: the title track, plus "There Will Never Be Another You".